adfresca/sdk-unity/README.md

 ### Custom User Profile

 Nudge SDK provides two tracking methods for custom user profile attributes: Custom Parameter and Event Counter.
-Custom Parameter is used to track the current value of specific user attributes. (ex: level, current stage, facebook sign-in flag) while Event Counter is used to count a user's specific event in the app. (ex: play count, a number of gacha count).
+Custom Parameter is used to track the current value of specific user attributes. (ex: level, current stage, facebook sign-in flag) while Event Counter is used to count a user's specific event in the app. (ex: play count, a number of gacha count)

 You can create segements using custom paramters and/or event counters then target them for campaigns and/or monitor their activities in real time.
 You can achieve better campaign performance when targeting specific users with more filters.
 (Nudge SDK collect values of default filters such as device id, language, country, app version, run_count, purchase_count, etc so you don’t need to define those values as custom parameters or event counters.)